adamtanana/adamtanana.github.io/_posts/2018-10-15-CySCA-2018-Warmup-III.md

 author: adamt
 ---

-Another interesting challenge from the CySCA 2018 team.

 This challenge included reverse engineering a unique command sequence, and then hijacking the logic of the program to leak memory addresses and eventually get shell.

 The commands